abdee1675/Architecture/USE_CASE0.md

 ###Cons:
 * Increased latency due to the multiple channels the logs will travel from AWS to Splunk instances in IHP
 * Additional ACLs to manage in ensuring communication between HF in AWS and HF in DMZ is secure.
+Additional content will be added once CST merge the pull request